priyankavaidya-stack/currencyConverter/README.md

 # Demo

-You can try out the live demo of the Currency Converter App [here].
+You can try out the live demo of the Currency Converter App [here](https://adorable-horse-bf1256.netlify.app/).

 # Usage